mvmkrac/cattr-server-application/README.md

 ## Links

-https://git.amazingcat.net/cattr/desktop/desktop-application – Cattr Desktop Application.
+https://git.amazingcat.net/cattr/desktop/desktop-application – WorkPulse Desktop Application.
 You can also download the built app for any OS from the [official site](https://cattr.app/desktop/).

 ### Documentation

-You can find the Cattr documentation [on the website](https://docs.cattr.app).
+You can find the WorkPulse documentation [on the website](https://docs.cattr.app).

 Checkout the [Getting Started](https://docs.cattr.app/#/en/getting-started/) page for a quick overview.

 ### Questions

 For questions and support please use the [Github Discussions](https://github.com/orgs/cattr-app/discussions).